StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 - In `Python` this **translates to the code below**:
   - The function **performs a calculation, which is *returned* by the `return` statement**.
   - The value of **the variable `temp` is taken through the same calculation as in the mathematical function**, and is then *return*ed.

+- The formal definition of this in `Python` has some required components:
   - Functions are *defined* by the `def` keyword
   - The name of the function follows the `def` keyword (equivalent to `f` in the mathematical example)
   - The first line ends in a colon, just like a `for` loop or `if` statement.
-  - The code, or *body* of the function is indented, just like a `for` loop or `if` statement.
+  - The code, or *body* of the function is indented as a **code block**, just like a `for` loop or `if` statement.
-  - The *parameters* or *inputs* to the function are then defined in parentheses.
-These get a variable name **which only exists within the function**.
-Here, there is one parameter, called `temp`.
+  - The *arguments* or *inputs* to the function are then defined in parentheses.
+These are variables and get a variable name **which only exists within the function**.
+Here, there is one argument, called `temp`.

 ----